jamalsoueidan/JAL/src/components/dropdown/README.md

 }
 ```

-If you like to have more control over the element use directly Dropdown!
+If you like to have more control over the dropdown element, but use this only if you would like to be able to show more then one dropdown at the time.

 ```js
 const LinkControl = class extends React.Component {